lvsn/SpotLight/README.md

 ```

 ## License
-The codes, pretrained weights and test dataset are all for non-commercial use only.
+The codes, and datasets are all for non-commercial use only.

 <p xmlns:cc="http://creativecommons.org/ns#" xmlns:dct="http://purl.org/dc/terms/"><a property="dct:title"
         rel="cc:attributionURL" href="https://lvsn.github.io/spotlight/">ZeroComp: Zero-shot Object Compositing from